Laryngeal Cancer: Surgery

 Learning to speak

 If your entire larynx is removed, you'll need to learn to speak in a new way.
 This will take practice.
-Before surgery or soon after, the speech-language pathologist may talk to you about your choices for speech.
+Before surgery or soon after, the speech-language pathologist may talk with you about your choices for speech.
 These include:

 Tracheoesophageal puncture (TEP).
 This surgery is done either when the larynx is removed or as a separate surgery later.
 The surgeon makes a small hole between your trachea and esophagus, and places a small device in the opening.
 With practice, you can learn to speak by covering the hole and forcing air through the device.
 The air makes sound by vibrating the walls of your throat.